patternfly/patternfly-elements/docs/docs/develop/import-maps.md

 </script>
 ```

 Overall, [generator.jspm.io](https://generator.jspm.io) provides a simple and convenient way to generate import maps for your JavaScript projects.
 By using import maps and bare import specifiers, you can write cleaner, more concise code that is easier to read and maintain over time.

+As an alternative to [generator.jspm.io](https://generator.jspm.io), you can also use the [@jspm/generator](https://github.com/jspm/generator).
+Install it using `npm install @jspm/generator`.
+The ES module generator can be used to generate import maps with code for a more custom setup.
+The [@jspm/generator](https://github.com/jspm/generator) can also be used against most common CDNs by configuring the `defaultProvider`, defaulting to the JSPM CDN.

 ### Writing import maps manually

-If you prefer not to use a tool like [generator.jspm.io](https://generator.jspm.io) and its CDN, you can write them manually.
+If you prefer not to use a tool like [generator.jspm.io](https://generator.jspm.io) or [@jspm/generator](https://github.com/jspm/generator), you can write `importmaps` manually.
 Here's how:

 1. Create a new `<script type="importmap"></script>` tag.
 2. Edit the contents of the script tag to specify the mapping between your module specifiers and the URLs of their implementations.
 For example: